PrajwalGraj/solana-copilot-ledger/README.md

 Blockchain
 ```

-In this model, the same system that prepares actions also controls the authority required to execute them.
+The same system that prepares actions also controls the authority required to execute them.

 This creates unnecessary risk.

 ---

-## The Ledger Agent Stack
+# The Ledger Agent Stack

 Ledger recently introduced an open-source Agent Stack designed for agent-driven and AI-powered applications.